-To turn-up the pleasure, you may like to use a waterbased lubricant (lube) to make things extra smooth.
+To turn-up the pleasure, you may like to use lubricant (lube) to make things extra smooth.
 Using lube with condoms may also help stop condoms from breaking when used for anal sex.
+Remember to only use water based lube with condoms as oil-based lube can cause the condom to break.